 If you are an applicant who is foreign born but has resident alien status, been granted amnesty, been accepted as a refugee, and/or an asylum-seeker, you are not considered an international student and must present proof of status and Florida residency to be admitted and enrolled in degree, certificate, or adult education programs.
-Contact the Admissions, Registration, and Records Office at 863-784-7416 for additional information.
+Contact the Admissions, Registration, and Records Office at 863-453-6661 for additional information.

-Admission of International Students - File required application papers and credentials including admissions test scores (ACT or SAT I®) at least three months prior to the term for which you plan to register.
+Admission of International Students - File required application papers and credentials at least three months prior to the term for which you plan to register.
 Required forms and credentials include:

 - 1. A completed Application for Admissions. - Official copies of all secondary school and college records in the original language and certified translations into the English language by a translation certifying organization.
 Transcripts must be evaluated, at your expense, on a document-by-document basis and must show the equivalent of a U.S. high school diploma.
 A list of certifying organizations is provided in the international admissions packet. - 3.
 Current evidence of proficiency in speaking, writing, and understanding the English language by submitting scores on the Test of English as a Foreign Language (TOEFL®) or the International English Language Testing System (IELTSTM) which is required when your native language is not English.
 TOEFL® is administered by the Educational Testing Service (ETS), at a number of sites worldwide.
 The telephone number is 609-771-7100, website is ETS.org.
 IELTSTM tests are held in over 900 locations worldwide with tests up to four times a month and may be found on their website ielts.org.
 (The code for SFSC is #5666.)
 You are responsible for making arrangements directly with ETS or IELTSTM to take the examination and for requesting those results to be sent to the Admissions, Registration, and Records Office at SFSC.
 You must have a score of at least 500 on the paper version, 173 on the computer- based version and 61 on the internet version of the TOEFL®, and at least a Band 6 on the IELTSTM. - 4.
 Provide a certified declaration of finances that indicates you will have sufficient funds to pay full matriculation and tuition fees, textbooks, and living and transportation expenses.
 The funds must be available to you each term of enrollment.
-Estimated expenses for a 12-month period are \$24,000 U.S. currency. - Provide proof of standard health insurance for the entire period of enrollment at the College.
-SFSC does not provide health and medical services.
+Estimated expenses for a 12-month period are \$24,000 U.S. currency.